-Day of the Service
+• Day of the Service

 - Before leaving to attend the limited in-person outdoor worship service, each attendee must: - Take his/her temperature.
-It must be less than 100.4 degrees Fahrenheit in order to attend worship; - If you are feeling ill, stay home; and - Bring with you a mask (mandatory in Stage 2), hand sanitizer (if you feel you need them), and gloves (if you feel you need them).
+It must be less than 100.4 degrees Fahrenheit in order to attend worship; - If you are feeling ill, stay home; and - Bring with you a mask, hand sanitizer, and gloves (if you feel you need them).